My rating: 4 stars

 That is not the case, however, of the Spanish flu, which has a devastating effect in Reykjavik.
 The streets become empty and the orchestra, which accompanies the projection of films, stops playing.
 The cinemas end up closing while the city is ravaged by the flu, leaving Máni without his favourite spare-time activity.
 Cinema has a significant presence throughout the story, with many (sometimes too long) references being made to the films which were released at the time.

 I was really impressed by the writing style.
 Many words are perfectly matched, without it feeling forced, to describe something that could have been said in a simpler way but with far less emotion.
 For example, to reveal that Máni doesn’t know how to properly read, Sjón wrote:

 “The letters of the alphabet disguise themselves before his eyes, glide between lines, switch roles in the middle of a word, and might as well be a code to which he does not have the key.”

-The last paragraph in the book, which explains the reason behind the title and why Sjón decided to write this story, is both heart-warming and heart-breaking in equal measure.
-There are many feelings inside this short book, which could have been even more powerful if the flow of story wasn’t hindered by so many references to specific films.
+The last paragraph of the book, which explains the reason behind the title and why Sjón decided to write this story, is both heart-warming and heart-breaking in equal measure.
+There are many feelings inside this short book, which could have been even more powerful if the flow of the story hadn’t been hindered by so many references to specific films.